Build an EPC Compliance Checker with Python and the Homedata API

 What you're building — and why it matters

 By the end of this tutorial, you'll have a Python script that takes a list of property UPRNs, looks up the EPC rating for each, and flags any that don't meet the Minimum Energy Efficiency Standards (MEES).
-You can run it on a spreadsheet export, a database query, or any list of rental properties.
+Run it on a spreadsheet export, a database query, or any list of rental properties.

 This is genuinely useful.
-Since April 2020, landlords in England and Wales cannot legally rent out a property with an EPC rating below Band E (score 38 or below).
+Since April 2020, landlords in England and Wales can't legally rent out a property with an EPC rating below Band E (score 38 or below).
 Properties rated F or G face fines of up to £5,000 per breach.
-For property managers or software teams maintaining portfolios, manual checking is not a viable workflow.
+For property managers or software teams maintaining portfolios, manual checking isn't a viable workflow.

 What you need to follow along: